An Amateurs Guide to Hiking The Half Dome

 In the years since, I've bagged many of peaks, prompting me to revisit my initiation climb with comical ignorance often.
 Although not technical, the length and elevation are a force.

-After flying into San Francisco, we headed out to the valley pumped and ready to start an adventure.
-Well, our dream of camping secluded under the stars was heartbreakingly squashed about 2.7 seconds after entering the valley.
+After flying into San Francisco, we headed out to the valley to start the adventure.
+We were dreaming of a secluded night under the stars, roasting marshmallows and meticulously checking our gear in preparation for our desired 6 am start time.
+That dream was heartbreakingly squashed about 2.7 seconds after entering the valley.
 Unfortunately, the park employee I had talked to on the phone months before our arrival must have been new.
-After being informed reservations in the campground were offered, but not required was not-so-true we were over an hour away from the closest campground with any room too spare.
-And when they meant you could catch a spot at Camp 4 if you came early enough (because it is a non-reservation campground), they didn't mean before noon...the line usually starts for that camp around 5 am and only the first few usually get a spot.
+After being informed reservations in the campground were offered, but not required was not-so-true, we were over an hour away from the closest campground with any room too spare.
+And when they meant you could catch a spot at "Camp 4" if you came early enough (because it is a non-reservation campground), they didn't mean before noon...the line usually starts for that camp around 5 am (only the first few often get a spot).

 "I'm not missing the summit for a campsite."

 I didn't have to argue with him.
 Just like that, we marched out of the line and jumped into the car en route to the trailhead.

 Although this is only the beginning of our camp troubles, moral of the story for camping at Yosemite: MAKE RESERVATIONS!